Sum of Measures 1—5 (Total Package)

 EGP20 billion stock-purchase program has been launched by the Central Bank.

-(i) March 22, EGP8 billion has been allocated to support the healthcare sector, targeted at providing urgent and necessary medical supplies, and disbursing bonuses for medical staff working in quarantine hospitals and labs; (ii) March 22, To support medical professionals, including doctors working in university hospitals, a 75% allowance over the wages has been announced; (iii) March 24, EGP1 billion (USD63.5 million) additional funding was announced, specifically for health services and various measures to increase the country’s capacity to absorb the sudden increase of critical patients that the outbreak might bring; (iv) April 2, additional USD7.9 million designated for emergency response activities related to the COVID-19 outbreak.
+(i) 22 March 2020, EGP8 billion has been allocated to support the healthcare sector, targeted at providing urgent and necessary medical supplies, and disbursing bonuses for medical staff working in quarantine hospitals and labs; (ii) 22 March 2020, To support medical professionals, including doctors working in university hospitals, a 75% allowance over the wages has been announced; (iii) 24 March 2020, EGP1 billion (USD63.5 million) additional funding was announced, specifically for health services and various measures to increase the country’s capacity to absorb the sudden increase of critical patients that the outbreak might bring; (iv) 2 April 2020, additional USD7.9 million designated for emergency response activities related to the COVID-19 outbreak; (v) 19 October 2020, The Egyptian Doctors Syndicate announced that it has disbursed EGP71 million to support almost 3,600 doctors who have been infected by the coronavirus since February.
+The syndicate added that it also disbursed EGP5 million to support the families of the doctors who died of COVID-19; (vi) 25 January 2021, Egypt started its COVID-19 vaccination plan; (vii) 1 February 2021, the Financial Regulatory Authority contributed EGP250 million to the disaster response account called "Long Live Egypt," aimed at providing the new coronavirus vaccine to those who are unable to pay; (viii) 26 May 2021, The Egyptian Airports Company has started the vaccination of workers in tourism and airport sectors as part of the effective cooperation between Ministries of Civil Aviation and Health.

 |06 - Budget reallocation info_outline|